-- From Unseen Fire: Book One of the Aven Cycle, ancient Roman epic fantasy, forthcoming 2 January 2018 from DAW Books.
+- From Unseen Fire: Book One of the Aven Cycle, ancient Roman epic fantasy.

-- Primary author and editor, American Shakespeare Center Study Guides for As You Like It; The Comedy of Errors; From Class to Cast; Hamlet; Henry, Hal, and Falstaff; Henry V; Julius Caesar; King Lear; Macbeth; The Merchant of the Venice; A Midsummer Night’s Dream; Much Ado about Nothing; Richard III; Romeo and Juliet; The Taming of the Shrew; The Tempest; Twelfth Night; The Two Gentlemen of Verona; and The Winter’s Tale.
-September 2010-Present.
+- Primary author and editor, American Shakespeare Center Study Guides for As You Like It; The Comedy of Errors; From Class to Cast; Hamlet; Henry, Hal, and Falstaff; Henry V; Julius Caesar; King Lear; Macbeth; The Merchant of the Venice; A Midsummer Night’s Dream; Much Ado about Nothing; Richard III; Romeo and Juliet; The Taming of the Shrew; The Tempest; Twelfth Night; The Two Gentlemen of Verona; Wars of the Roses; and The Winter’s Tale.
+September 2010-May 2017.

 - Editor, Playhouse Insider, published by the American Shakespeare Center, sold in the ASC Box Office and online Gift Shop.
 December 2010-August 2015.